 For several years, I was involved in cross-border litigations involving 10,000 acres of development property in Baja, California.
 I conducted extensive litigation in Nevada and coordinated with the efforts of an excellent Mexican attorney who safeguarded the clients’ interests there.

 I represented the federal receiver of failed financial institutions in litigation over large fraudulent investment packages foisted upon financial institutions that probably should have known better.
 One such case turned into a five and one-half month jury trial.

-I recently concluded two separate proceedings that concerned serious disputes among second generation siblings over the fate and direction of very substantial family businesses and fortunes.
-In each case, the first generation had created significant business empires of great value.
+I handled serious disputes among second generation siblings over the fate and direction of very substantial family businesses and fortunes.
+In each case, the first generation had created business empires of great value.
 Unfortunately, they each passed away without a structure that would prevent irreconcilable conflicts among the next generation.

 Boxing often generates intense litigation in a highly compressed timeline with a big emphasis on injunctive relief.
 Las Vegas has always been a popular venue for big fights.
 This has given me opportunities to represent some of the best-known boxing promoters and boxers.

 Disputes among real estate developers are not uncommon.
 That led to my representing some major national development companies in extensive litigation over ownership of property and the failure of joint venture projects.

 I defended a manufacturer of medical implant devices.
 In one case, a whole knee replacement patient had a left knee joint incorrectly inserted into his right knee.
 The subsequent corrective surgeries led to further injuries and very significant damage claims.
 In another case, an orthotic device was prescribed with possibly insufficient instruction and ultimately caused significant injury to a patient.